On/off scale separation: AdS from massive IIA on G2 orientifolds

 Let us see how the parameters $q$ and $f$ remain unbounded and the tadpole is cancelled.
-The integral of Bianchi identities over the compact space $X_7$ should vanish.
+The integral of Bianchi identities over the compact space should vanish.
 In our case, the tadpole of $F_6$ cancels by choosing appropriate numbers of fluxes and sources within

 The number of Op-planes depends on the number of fixed points that the orientifold involution has in the internal manifold.
-For our toroidal orbifold \eqref{orbifold} the number of O2-planes is related to the $N_{\text{O2}}=2^7$ corresponding orientifold fixed points, while for a single O6-plane $N_{\text{O6}}=2^3$ for each 3-cycle.
-When the sources are smeared, we have
+For the toroidal orbifold \eqref{orbifold} the number of O2-planes is related to the $N_{\text{O2}}=2^7$ corresponding orientifold fixed points, while for a single O6-plane $N_{\text{O6}}=2^3$ for each 3-cycle.
+For such a cancellation we have

 which holds for $N_{\rm{D2}}=2^4$, and, integrating over the internal space,

 The flux quanta $q$, $h$ and $f$ can always be chosen to be integers up to appropriate $2\pi$ factors (see Appendix \ref{FluxAppendix} for conventions on flux quantization).
 We cancel the tadpole of $F_2$ (which is identically zero in a setup where $F_2=0$) by integrating over 3-cycles